Conley scores 33 points, Jazz beat Clippers 106-100

+SALT LAKE CITY (AP) — Mike Conley endured many frustrating moments during his first season after being traded to Utah from Memphis.
+Everything from injuries to struggles absorbing the Jazz offensive system kept him from finding a rhythm for much of last season.

-SALT LAKE CITY (AP) — Mike Conley made seven 3-pointers and scored a season-high 33 points to lead the Utah Jazz to a 106-100 victory over the Los Angeles Clippers on Friday night.
+Conley is not feeling that same frustration in his second season with Utah.
+He made seven 3-pointers and scored a season-high 33 points to lead the Jazz to a 106-100 victory over the Los Angeles Clippers on Friday night.

+Conley consistently made the right reads on offense as evidenced by his seven assists.
+It added up to one big play after another for the veteran point guard.

+“He just did a great job of controlling the whole game and just making big plays for us,” forward Derrick Favors said.

+Conley came into the season with a focus on building off his solid performances inside the NBA bubble.
+In a short time, he’s already demonstrating his growth.
+He credited Utah coach Quin Snyder with giving him a chance to adapt and learn.

+“He stuck true to me,” Conley said.
+“He’s given me nothing but confidence.”

-Conley also dished out seven assists, and Donovan Mitchell added 15 points for the Jazz.
-Derrick Favors chipped in with 14 points and 11 rebounds off the bench as Utah earned its first home victory of the season.
+Donovan Mitchell added 15 points for the Jazz.
+Favors chipped in with 14 points and 11 rebounds off the bench as Utah earned its first home victory of the season.

 Paul George had 25 points, eight rebounds and six steals to lead Los Angeles.
 Kawhi Leonard added 20 points, 16 rebounds and nine assists.
 The Clippers shot just 38.8% from the field.